loginom/loginom-help-en-omegat/data/integration/export/txt-csv.md

 * **File storage** enables to display information on method of connection to the destination file.
 * **File name** enables to set a path to the destination file when the connection is local, or a file name when using connection to a folder. ![ ](../../images/extjs-theme/form/open-trigger/open-trigger_default.svg) button calls the file selection dialog.
 * *Separators* group of parameters:
-   * **Text qualifier** is a character that frames cell data of the data set.
+   * **Text qualifier**: the character that frames cell data of the data set.
 The following characters can be used as text qualifiers:
       * Double quote (")
       * Single quote (')
       * Back quote (`)

       Double quote (") is used by default.

-   * **Decimal separator** is a character that separates fractional and integer parts of numeric expressions.
+   * **Decimal separator**: the character that separates fractional and integer parts of numeric expressions.
 Dot (.) or comma (,) can be used as delimiters.

-   * **Date separator** is a character that separates date components.
+   * **Date separator**: the character that separates date components.
 Available delimiters:
       * Dot (.)
       * Slash (/)
       * Back slash (&#92;)

-   * **Time separator** is a character that separates time components.
+   * **Time separator**: the character that separates time components.
 Colon (:) or dot (.) can be used as delimiters.

       [Local settings](../../scenario/local-settings.md) are used as default values in the following parameters: *Decimal separator*, *Date separator* and *Time separator*.

 * *Literals* group of parameters:
-   * **True** is a text that represents the logical TRUE value.
+   * **True**: the text that represents the logical TRUE value.
 The *True* row is used by default.
 There are the following available values: *True, True, Yes*.
-   * **False** is a text that represents the logical False value.
+   * **False**: the text that represents the logical False value.
 The *False* row is used by default.
 There are the following available values: *False, False, No*.
-   * **Null** is a text that represents the Null value.
+   * **Null**: the text that represents the Null value.
 The question mark *?* is used by default.
 There are the following available values: *?, null, NULL*.

 * *Formats* group of parameters:
-   * **Date format** is a format of the date representation:
+   * **Date format**: the format of the date representation:
       * dd/mm/yyyy
       * mm/dd/yyyy
       * yyyy/mm/dd